 Development: This manual was developed by the staff of the Division of Developmental Disabilities in the Department of Behavioral Health and Developmental Disabilities (DBHDD) to assist community providers of state-funded developmental disabilities services.
-The FY 2015 Provider Manual for Community Providers of State-Funded Developmental Disabilities Services has been designed as an addendum to the provider's contract with DBHDD to provide each provider with the structure for supporting and serving individuals with developmental disabilities residing in the state of Georgia.
+The FY 2016 Provider Manual for Community Providers of State-Funded Developmental Disabilities Services has been designed as an addendum to the provider's contract with DBHDD to provide each provider with the structure for supporting and serving individuals with developmental disabilities residing in the state of Georgia.
 Members of the DD Advisory Council and other stakeholders, including providers, individuals with developmental disabilities, family members and advocacy organizations, were involved in review of this manual.
 We extend our sincere thanks for their patience and willingness to devote time and energy to the completion of the Provider Manual for Community Providers of State-Funded Developmental Disabilities Services.
 If any conflict is found to exist between requirements found in this manual and requirements found in applicable state or federal law and rules and regulations, the requirement found in law and rules and regulations will prevail until resolution of the conflict is achieved.
-The Provider Manual for Community Providers of State-Funded Developmental Disabilities Services is effective as of July 1, 2014.